RevenueHunt/docs/docs/how-to-guides/copy-the-quiz-from-one-store-to-another.md

 Ensure you're logged into the destination store:

 1. Log in to the new store's Shopify account in an Incognito/Private browsing mode.
 This way you can avoid being logged into multiple accounts on the same browser and prevent caching issues.
-2. Open the Shop Quiz: Product Recommendation Quiz app from the store's dashboard.
+2. Open the RevenueHunt app from the store's dashboard.

 ## Step 3: Import the Quiz